The Bavarians struck a vital blow in the Bundesliga title race with a flatting win over their rivals, who were made to rue a number of missed chances

 Bayern had shown little going forward until good work on the left from Robben led to Mario Mandzukic's acrobatic effort being beaten away from Roman Weidenfeller.

 The same combination then nearly handed the away side the lead against the run of play on 38 minutes, but Mandzukic failed to make clean contact with Robben's teasing cross into the six-yard area.

 The first half came to an end in tempestuous circumstances as Mandzukic reacted angrily to a late challenge from Kevin Grosskreutz, with the latter lucky to avoid a red card when he appeared to aim a headbutt at the Croatian.

 Neither side was able to put their stamp on the second half, until Pep Guardiola introduced Gotze to a chorus of boos from the home fans.

 And the substitution paid dividends on 66 minutes when the Germany international controlled Thomas Muller's pass from the right and finished to the far corner with the outside of his boot to silence the jeers.

-Dortmund pressed for an equalizer with Henrikh Mkhitaryan's close-range effort saved by Neuer, and then Reus' low drive forced a superb reflex save from the Germany number one.
+Dortmund pressed for an equaliser with Henrikh Mkhitaryan firing wide from close range and Reus' low drive forcing a superb reflex save from Neuer.

-However, Bayern ended the game as a contest in the 85th minute when Robben broke clear of the Dortmund defense and applied a sublime chip over Weidenfeller.
+However, Bayern ended the game as a contest in the 85th minute when Robben broke clear of the Dortmund defence and applied a sublime chip over Weidenfeller.

 And there was further cause for Bayern celebration just two minutes later.
-Robben sprayed the ball to Philipp Lahm and his center was turned home by Muller as Bayern secured its first triumph in Dortmund since 2009.
+Robben sprayed the ball to Philipp Lahm and his centre was turned home by Muller as Bayern secured their first triumph in Dortmund since 2009.